Your First College Apartment Checklist – The Ultimate List

 Kitchen furniture is a pretty simple aspect of your college apartment checklist.
 Your top, if not only, priority is a kitchen table and chairs.
-And hey, you or your roommates might already have an old table or chairs sitting in one of your parents’ basements.
-The furniture might even be vintage by now (don’t tell them we said that).
+You might even be able to get by with some bar stools if you have a counter you can eat at.
+And hey, you or your roommates might already have this kitchen furniture sitting in one of your parents’ basements.
+It might even be vintage by now (don’t tell them we said that).

 Plates, bowls, mugs, and glasses are crucial components to your college apartment checklist.
-When getting these items together, be sure to buy at least four of each.
+When getting these items together, be sure to buy at least four of each (service for four).
 You might think you only need one glass, but you’ll immediately regret it when you have a friend over and can’t even offer them a glass of water.
-Speaking of having friends over, you should consider buying a serving bowl and serving platter for larger dinner get-togethers.
+Consider adding things like serving platters and wine glasses as you see fit.

 If you can’t snag some old pots and pans from your parents, it’s easiest to buy a full set.
 But, if you don’t want a complete set or want to divide and conquer with your roommates, here are some key pots and pans you should include on your college apartment checklist.
 Consider looking into non-toxic cookware brands to prevent the release of harmful chemicals into the air and your food.